 SIP Connectivity & Media Gateways

-Twilio has two different SIP products, SIP Trunking and SIP Interface for Programmable Voice, but they both share the same set of IPs:
+Twilio two SIP products - Elastic SIP Trunking and SIP Interface for Programmable Voice - share the same set of IPs and endpoints:

 Twilio Client & Programmable Voice SDKs